Town of Kossuth history

 The Central Brown County Water Authority pipeline runs through the Town of Kossuth.
 This 65-mile water pipeline transports Lake Michigan water from the City of Manitowoc to several communities around Green Bay.

 Fire protection for the town is provided by four volunteer fire departments.
 The Rockwood Fire Department provides service to the southeastern portion of the town.
-Francis Creek Fire Department covers northeastern Kossuth, Kellnersville Fire Department protects the northwest portion of the town, and the Branch Fire Department provides coverage for the southwestern corner of the town.
+Francis Creek Fire Department covers northeastern Kossuth, Kellnersville Fire Department protects the northwestern portion of the town, and the Branch Fire Department provides coverage for the southwestern corner of the town.

 The Town of Kossuth is part of three public school districts: Manitowoc Public School District, Mishicot School District, and Reedsville School District.